radius-project/blog/scripts/blog-prompt.md

 - Proper markdown formatting for code snippets

 STRUCTURE REQUIREMENTS:
-- Start immediately with content - NO title, NO heading, NO introductory phrases
+- Start immediately with content - NO title, NO heading.
 - Begin directly with what's new in this release
 - Use ## headings for main features (not # headings)
 - Include breaking changes within relevant feature sections, not separately